 - The most important point is that accidents happen.
 The crew at Más Que Surf did an excellent job at handling my little accident, and were concerned with my well-being.
 The owner even called us the next morning to make sure I was OK (Thanks David!).
 Pretty fantastic service if you ask me.
 So when you’re doing/planning family adventures, make sure you’re comfortable with a company’s safety awareness.
 Does the equipment look well-serviced, and in good shape?
 Do the staff appear to be conscientious?

 While my experience wasn’t stellar, the crew at Más Que Surf did an amazing job.
-Once I came back, I saw Lars stand up on the board briefly, and Anya looked like she was having a blast enjoying the waves.
+Once I came back, I saw our son stand up on the board briefly, and our daughter looked like she was having a blast enjoying the waves.
 I’d rate that a success!

 Heidi the Non-surfer